Sinar/kopitiam/.github/ISSUE_TEMPLATE/documentation.md

 ---
 name: Documentation
 about: Suggest an idea for this project
-title: 'Documentation : '
+title: '[FOE-KM/Sinar Doc]: '
-labels: documentation, question
+labels: 'documentation'
-assignees: ''
+assignees: 'samqi'
+projects: ["Sinar/7"]

 ---